W-Floyd/furnace/INSTRUCTIONS.md

 **DEPENDS** describes any files this file **directly** relies on.
 For instance, if your script pulls in a file derived from wool, the colour file, nor wool overlay are required, only the directly used file.
 The render script extrapolates this information for use, so there is no need to do it ourselves.
 It **shouldn't** break things, but it's bad form, and not tested.

 **CLEANUP** describes the source files to delete upon completion of the resource pack.
 Again, formatted relative to the top folder of the resource pack.
 For images composed entirely from pre-rendered images, this will be blank.

+**OPTIONAL** describes if the file is an optional render, useful for demo images.

 **COMMON** describes the common name of the texture.
 This is optional, and might be hard to fill in at times.
 Only useful on KEEP files.